-- Referring all cases of suspected abuse to the West Sussex Children's Multi-Agency Safeguarding Hub (MASH) and to the Police (cases where a crime may have been committed). - Sending a written record of the referral to the MASH by the end of the working day the referral is made. - Keeping written records of concerns about a child even if there is no need to make an immediate referral, (the 'child protection file'). - Ensuring that all such records are kept confidentially and securely and are separate from child records, and if these are stored electronically, that they are differently password protected from the child's other files, and accessible only by the head teacher/designated leads. - Ensuring that an indication of further record-keeping is marked on the child's records. - Liaise with the head teacher or principal to inform him or her of issues especially new or on-going child protection investigation enquiries and police investigations. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - o Ensuring that either they or the class teacher or residential key worker2 attends Child Protection Conferences, core groups, or other multi-agency planning meetings, contributes to assessments, and provides a report which will normally have been shared with the parents.
+- Referring all cases of suspected abuse to the West Sussex Children's Multi-Agency Safeguarding Hub (MASH) and to the Police (cases where a crime may have been committed). - Sending a written record of the referral to the MASH by the end of the working day the referral is made. - Keeping written records of concerns about a child even if there is no need to make an immediate referral, (the 'child protection file'). - Ensuring that all such records are kept confidentially and securely and are separate from child records, and if these are stored electronically, that they are differently password protected from the child's other files, and accessible only by the head teacher/designated leads. - Ensuring that an indication of further record-keeping is marked on the child's records.

+- Liaise with the head teacher or principal to inform him or her of issues especially new or on-going child protection investigation enquiries and police investigations. - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - Ensuring that either they or the class teacher or residential key worker attends Child Protection Conferences, core groups, or other multi-agency planning meetings, contributes to assessments, and provides a report which will normally have been shared with the parents.
 (In some circumstances it may not be appropriate to share the report to conference with parents.
 If the DMS is uncertain on this point advice can be obtained from the allocated social worker). - Ensuring that any child who is subject to a child protection plan and who is absent without explanation for two days or more is referred to their key worker's Social Care Team.
-In some cases any absence may be a cause for concern and warrant immediate reporting.
+In some cases any absence may be a cause for concern and warrant immediate reporting. - Where children leave the school or college, ensure their child protection file is copied for any new school or college as soon as possible but transferred separately from the main child file.
+(The original child protection file being retained by the former school or college).